Our Student Clubs

 Concrete Canoe Competition

 Concrete Canoe builds a canoe out of concrete, that floats!
 They start from scratch, creating their own concrete mix design and mold. the team is scored on a number of variables including a design paper, engineers notebook, concrete mix design, display, and racing the canoe.
-This year’s concrete canoe is named The North Star.
-Modeled after a traditional Boundary Waters canoe, the canoe is pigmented black with a constellation pattern to reflect the northern night sky.
-The Midwest Regional Conference Competition was held at the University of Iowa, and the team took 4th overall with first place finishes in rowing and display.
-The team was selected as a wild card to compete at the 2019 National Concrete Canoe Competition at Florida Institute of Technology in June.
-This will be the first time UMD competes at the National Competition, and will face 24 teams from around the globe.
+The 2019 Midwest Regional Conference Competition was held at the University of Iowa, and the team took 4th overall with first place finishes in rowing and display.
+The team was selected as a wild card to compete at the 2019 National Concrete Canoe Competition at Florida Institute of Technology in June of 2019.
+This was the first time UMD competed at the National Competition, and placed 21st of 24 teams from around the globe.

 GeoWall is a student competition in which students design and build a model retaining wall out of construction paper.
 The wall must hold back a box full of sand plus an additional load that varies year to year.
 The goal is to use as little construction paper as possible without having the wall fail.
 The team is scored on a number of variables including a design paper, weight of paper used, deflection of retaining wall, etc. Our team competes at a regional competition once a year.
 In 2018, our team took second place at the regional competition and went on to compete at nationals in Orlando, FL and got 9th place overall.